How a US$300,000 True Inspiration Awards™ Grant is helping Toronto’s Yonge Street Mission rebuild lives

 “As a young man, I was a part of an organization that had a strong impact early on in my life and I was glad to see something like it in my new home of Toronto,” said Wilson Yang, who is the Operator of Chick-fil-A Yonge & Bloor in downtown Toronto.

 Yang got to know the people at YSM through Chick-fil-A’s Shared Table program, a company-wide initiative that helps redirect food from Chick-fil-A restaurant kitchens to local charitable organizations so that people in the community won’t go hungry.
 Chick-fil-A Yonge & Bloor partnered with YSM, and together they have distributed 2,000 sandwiches in downtown Toronto (and counting).
+Learn more about the partnership here.

 Through their collaboration, Yang discovered that the people of YSM share his deep-seated passion for transforming lives.
 He eventually got to relish the excitement of telling them the good news of their True Inspiration Awards win.